jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

+_**Note: Speakers whose names are not known are listed as ‘Speaker A’ etc., please do not refer to these labels in the summary**_

-DORIS:  	Sam has been,
+Speaker A:  	Sam has been,
         	has taken such an interest in this retirement bit.
         	That it --
         	it really surprises me.

-ANGELA: 	Well she's begun to listen.
+Speaker B: 	Well she's begun to listen.

-DORIS:  	Yes she has.
+Speaker A:  	Yes she has.

-ANGELA: 	You know.
+Speaker B: 	You know.

-DORIS:  	She has.
+Speaker A:  	She has.

-ANGELA: 	Uh, she used to go over and read a book or something .
+Speaker B: 	Uh, she used to go over and read a book or something .

-DORIS:  	Yeah, or turn a deaf ear .
+Speaker A:  	Yeah, or turn a deaf ear .
 That was for sure .

-ANGELA: 	But uh,
+Speaker B: 	But uh,
         	once you understand it,
         	you know, you,
 		you're interested in getting right in,
         	and going after it.

-DORIS:  	Yeah.
+Speaker A:  	Yeah.
         	I really oughta call,
         	at least Reg Barr,
         	and ask if uh,
         	he's still speaking to me,

-ANGELA: 	Well now , he was the one that was up on the left, up there .
+Speaker B: 	Well now , he was the one that was up on the left, up there .

-DORIS:  	Yeah.
+Speaker A:  	Yeah.
 Yeah.
         	Yes.

-ANGELA: 	Well he came over to you all smiles,
+Speaker B: 	Well he came over to you all smiles,
         	I noticed.

-DORIS:  	Yes.
+Speaker A:  	Yes.
         	Well,
         	we've known each other for thirty some years, why wouldn't he.